-Client-service activity type needed, homelessness activity type code N[N]
+Client-service activity type, homelessness code N[N]

-This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.